-Leading for Performance: Managing Styles in Conflict features application, reinforcement and support tools so participants can develop skills during the workshop, fine-tune and then apply the skills and behaviours back in the organisation.
+Leading for Performance: Managing Styles in Conflict features application, reinforcement, and support tools so participants can develop skills during the workshop, fine-tune, and then apply the skills and behaviors back in the organization.
 It would also be beneficial for participants to complete the Leading for Performance: Working Styles: Dimensions in Social Style prior to attending LFP-MSIC.
 Involving management and training them to coach is also important for successful implementation.

 Measurement and Evaluation

-Organisations that implement Leading for Performance: Managing Styles in Conflict have access to a broad range of tools to measure initial behavioural changes and business results.
+Organizations that implement Leading for Performance: Managing Styles in Conflict have access to a broad range of tools to measure initial behavioral changes and business results.
 For LFP-MSIC, one approach may be a web-based survey of participants’ direct reports to identify the degree of change and the differences this change makes.

 To learn more about measuring the impact of learning, visit Measurement and Evaluation Services.